grisha/mod_python/Doc/tutorial.rst

 Quick Overview of how Apache Handles Requests
 =============================================

-If you would like delve in deeper into the functionality of mod_python, you need to understand what a handler is.

 Apache processes requests in :dfn:`phases`.
 For example, the first phase may be to authenticate the user, the next phase to verify